⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How DDOG Makes Money

-• Datadog provides a unified observability and security platform, helping organizations monitor, troubleshoot, and secure their cloud-native applications and infrastructure.
+• Datadog provides a comprehensive SaaS platform for monitoring and security of cloud applications and infrastructure.

 🎯 WHY THIS MATTERS